John Adams: Fries's Rebellion

 To pay for the military buildup of the Quasi-War, Adams and his Federalist allies enacted the Direct Tax of 1798.
 Direct taxation by the federal government was widely unpopular, and the government's revenue under Washington had mostly come from excise taxes and tariffs.
 Though Washington had maintained a balanced budget with the help of a growing economy, increased military expenditures threatened to cause major budget deficits, and the Federalists developed a taxation plan to meet the need for increased government revenue.
-The Direct Tax of 1798 instituted a progressive land value tax of up to 1% of the value of a property.
+The Direct Tax of 1798 instituted a progressive land value tax of up to 1% of a property's value.
 Taxpayers in eastern Pennsylvania resisted federal tax collectors, and in March 1799 the bloodless Fries's Rebellion broke out.
 Led by Revolutionary War veteran John Fries, rural German-speaking farmers protested what they saw as a threat to their liberties.
 They intimidated tax collectors, who often found themselves unable to go about their business.
 The disturbance was quickly ended with Hamilton leading the army to restore peace.

 Fries and two other leaders were arrested, found guilty of treason, and sentenced to hang.
 They appealed to Adams requesting a pardon.
-The cabinet unanimously advised Adams to refuse, but he instead granted the pardon, using as justification the argument that the men had instigated a mere riot as opposed to a rebellion.
+The cabinet unanimously advised Adams to refuse, but he instead granted the pardon, arguing the men had instigated a mere riot as opposed to a rebellion.
 In his pamphlet attacking Adams before the election, Hamilton wrote that "it was impossible to commit a greater error."